AKASHAorg/librenotlibra.info/index.md

 This website aims to help everyone understand why that’s the case.
 [Click here to jump straight to it](#misrepresented-unnecessary-dangerous).

+The hashtag #LibreNotLibra was [coined](https://twitter.com/aantonop/status/1140953685809348608) by Andreas M. Antonopoulos, 18 June 2019.
 We intend to maintain a valuable resource here but make no claim to being definitive.
 We also curate the broad and deep analysis, news and commentary on this topic at [LibreNotLibra.com](https://librenotlibra.com).

-Please let us know [@LibreNotLibra](https://twitter.com/LibreNotLibra) if you’d like to help us develop more detailed, specialist information in the context of government, economics, banking, decentralization, and privacy.
+Please let us know [@LibreNotLibra](https://twitter.com/LibreNotLibra) if you’d like to help develop more detailed, specialist information in the context of government, economics, banking, decentralization, and privacy.

 Facebook representatives are welcome to get in touch — it would be our pleasure to record a live interview with you.
 Please tweet [@LibreNotLibra](https://twitter.com/LibreNotLibra) to set this up.